awsdocs/elb-application-load-balancers-user-guide/doc_source/listener-authenticate-users.md

 https://s3-us-gov-west-1.amazonaws.com/aws-elb-public-keys-prod-us-gov-west-1/key-id
 ```

-The following example shows how to get the public key in Python\.
+The following example shows how to get the public key in Python:

 ```
 import jwt